tezos-reward-distributor-organization/tezos-reward-distributor/docs/statistics.rst

 Nothing that TRD collects can be traced back to a specific delegate or delegator.
 The goal of the statistics is not to correlate nor discover specific bakeries that are using TRD.

+* We *do not* collect any implicit or originated addresses.
+* We *do not* collect any IP, or hostname related information.
+* We *do not* generate identifiers using any address information.

-If you wish to opt-out of this collection, start TRD using the `--do_not_publish_stats` option.
+If you wish to opt-out of this anonymous data collection, start TRD using the `--do_not_publish_stats` option.

 Collected Data
 --------------